aspose-drawing/Aspose.Drawing-API-Reference/english/java/com.aspose.drawing/graphics/_index.md

 Gets the unit of measure used for page coordinates in this [Graphics](../../com.aspose.drawing/graphics).

 **Returns:**
-int - One of the [GraphicsUnit](../../com.aspose.drawing/graphicsunit) values other than `F:GraphicsUnit.World`.
+int - One of the [GraphicsUnit](../../com.aspose.drawing/graphicsunit) values other than `GraphicsUnit.World`.
 ### setPageUnit(int value) {#setPageUnit-int-}
 ```
 public final void setPageUnit(int value)